Retirement Accounts

 What are the 401(k) contribution limits?

 The IRS sets a contribution limit for how much money you can put aside in a 401(k) account in a given year.
-In 2023, the 401(k) contribution limit stands at $22,500 for employee contributions and $66,000 for combined employee and employer contributions.
-Individuals aged 50 or older can avail themselves of an additional $7,500 in catch-up contributions, increasing the employee contribution limit to $30,000.

-If you’re designated as a “highly compensated employee” (HCE) by your employer or the IRS, you may have additional limitations as to how much you can contribute.
+If you’re designated as a “highly compensated employee” (HCE) by your employer or the IRS, you may have additional limitations regarding how much you can contribute.
 The average contribution by HCEs cannot be more than 2% higher than the average contributions made by non-HCEs.
 If your company fails in this regard, it may be forced to return some of your contributions.

 What are my 401(k) investment options?